 The main object of BNG is to authorize users and apply tariff plans to them.
-Initiated by the first package from the subscriber, BNG generates a request to the billing system via Radius protocol and receives a set of services enabled for the user.
-This functionality is implemented for L3 (IPoE) and L2 (DHCP, PPPoE, ARP) modes.
+BNG generates a request to the billing system via Radius protocol on the first data packet from the subscriber and receives back a set of connected services.
+This functionality is implemented for L3 (IPoE) and L2 (DHCP, PPPoE, Static IP) modes.

 BNG as the Stingray Service Gateway function provides an opportunity to improve Quality of Service and the way the user perceives it (QoS and QoE).
 Stingray analyzes traffic at levels 2-7 of the OSI model and handles the protocol data units according to rules applied to them.
 This allows the broadband operator to use traffic balancing within each uplink, for each subscriber, and for all traffic within the device.
 Traffic can get a mark from Stingray SG and be passed further on for prioritization on the router.
 The platform itself can control the bandwidth according to the algorithms (HTB, TBF) for each of the 8 traffic classes, which are determined on the basis of signatures (instant messengers, streaming video, social networks, torrent, etc).

 CG-NAT and 1:1 NAT are available for all authorization types in the BNG solution.
 IPv4 address translation allows saving address space and gives flexibility in cases if private and public addresses are provided to end subscribers.

 Usage of the policy server (PCRF) allows ISP to load balancing across several BNG with synchronized subscriber authorization statuses.
 PCRF is also responsible for the redundancy of several BNG and the flexible configuration of interaction with Radius.

 - Providing QoS according to the given tariff plan

 - Group policing (multiusers) – one login is associated with many IPs

 - Increased rate to local resources and peer-to-peer networks